aeez/aeez/README.md

 **aeez/aeez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🌱 i’m currently learning Python
+- 🌱 i’m currently learning Android
 - 📖 cs'21 at unimed

 ### connect with me